Evilong/android-maps-utils/docs/ArqSoft.md

 ####Logical view
 ![alt text] (./images/LogicalView.png "Logical View Diagram")

+The logical view is concerned with the functionality that the system provides to end-users.
 ####Process view
 ![alt text] (./images/processview.png "Process View Diagram") The process view deals with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on the runtime behavior of the system.
 The process view addresses concurrency, distribution, integrators, performance, and scalability, etc.